interrogen/hackathon/docs/APIs/core.md

 ![Core API](./img/CoreIcon.png)
 ## Core Banking API

 This API collection has read-only methods for interacting with the financial accounts for a given customer.
-It provides a variety of views into customer data including customer information, account details, transaction history and transaction details.
+It provides a variety of views into customer data including customer information, account details, transaction history and transaction details. [[API documentation](./coreSpec.md)]

 - [Features](#features)
 - [Workflow](#workflow)